 Eric L. Masi, Ed.D., President and Chief Executive Officer

-Eric has served as the President & CEO of Wayside Youth & Family Support Network for over 30 years.
-Eric serves on various statewide committees and boards and is the past Chair of the Children’s League of Massachusetts and the past Chairperson of the Children’s Policy Committee for the Association for Behavioral Health.
-He is a member of the board of the Massachusetts Nonprofit Network.
+Eric has served as the President & CEO of Wayside Youth & Family Support Network since 1979.
+Eric serves on various statewide committees and boards including the Massachusetts Nonprofit Network, the Behavioral Health Partners of Metrowest and the Children’s League of Massachusetts where he is a past Board Chairperson.
 Eric has also served as a Peer Reviewer for the Council on Accreditation of Services to Children and Families.
 He received his bachelor’s degree from Georgetown University and his master’s and doctoral degrees from Harvard University.

 Andrea Salzman, LICSW, Vice President of Community Services